 Though the Hotel was too expensive for the “Ladies of the Night” to use for their customers, there was a false store front located at the west end of the building, which opened up to the infamous “Husband’s Alley,” where the Ladies had their own cribs, (little shacks with beds) to entertain customers, on the street just below Main Street.

-In the 1960s through the 1970s, Jerome was discovered by “counter-culture”, hardy people (some call them hippies) who saw new possibilities in Jerome.
-They opened natural arts/artesian shops, from candles to pottery to stained glass, which began to draw in more people, which started to stimulate Jerome’s economy, saving it from becoming a real ghost town.
+In the 1960s through the 1970s, Jerome was discovered by “counter-culture”, hardy people (some call them hippies) who saw new possibilities there.
+They opened natural arts/artisan shops, selling everything from candles to pottery to stained glass, which began to draw in more people, which started to stimulate Jerome’s economy, saving it from becoming a real ghost town.

-The barr room was made bigger by adding the lobby of the Hotel to be a part of the bar itself.
-Throughout the years, the bar room transformed into a smoke shop, a restaurant, a freight office and then was turned back into a bar.
+The bar room was made bigger by incorporating the lobby of the Hotel into the bar itself.
+Through the years, the bar room transformed into a smoke shop, a restaurant, a freight office, and then was turned back into a bar.
 It is currently called The Spirit Room.
 Live musical entertainment is offered to the public on Saturday and Sunday afternoons, from 2:00 – 6:00 PM.

 In the early 1960s, The Connor Hotel opened up once more, but with 10 rooms, not 20, as the rooms were made bigger.
-It was no longer a luxury hotel, but a “a low budget flophouse of sorts.”
-Alas, The Connor Hotel was closed once again in 1980, because of safety concerns.
+It was no longer a luxury hotel, but “a low budget flophouse of sorts.”
+Alas, it was closed once again in 1980, because of safety concerns.

 John Conner would be very pleased with the current Hotel of Jerome, The Spirit Room and the artesian shops which are on the first floor, catering to tourists and people who come to enjoy the recreation opportunities in the area.